The Simple, Sweet Life

 decorated chocolate gingerbread cookies on a white backdrop

-Second, make the hot chocolate sheet cake.
+Second, make the chocolate cake.

 To make this cake, start by combining the water and semi-sweet chocolate.
 Microwave the mixture until the water is warm and the chocolate can be whisked smooth (about 30-40 seconds).